stacks-network/stacks-core/docs/ci-workflow.md

 There is also a workflow designed to run tests that is manually triggered: [Standalone Tests](../.github/workflows/standalone-tests.yml).
 This workflow requires you to select which test(s) you want to run, which then triggers a reusable workflow via conditional.
-For example, selecting "Epoch Tests" will run the tests defined in [Epoch Tests](../.github/workflows/epoch-tests.yml).
+For example, selecting `Epoch Tests` will run the tests defined in [Epoch Tests](../.github/workflows/epoch-tests.yml).
 Likewise, selecting `Release Tests` will run the same tests as a release workflow.

 ### Adding/changing tests